 On page 5 he attributes postmodernism's hostility to science as a product of 'fearful thinking' but does not speculate why that is.
-In spite of his acquaintance with cognitive psychology he does not see that this is likely due to the fact that many science results clash with the feelings normally produced by the operation of the inference engines for intuitive psychology, coalition, social mind, social exchange, etc.
+In spite of his acquaintance with cognitive psychology he does not see that this is likely due to the fact that many science results clash with the feelings normally produced by the operation of the inference engines for intuitive psychology, coalition, social mind, social exchange, etc. as I discuss elsewhere.

 On page 9 he notes that free will is a problem and our attitudes to it make a difference, but for whom?
 Nobody but philosophers.
 We make choices.
 What's the problem?
 One has to step outside life to experience a problem and then everything becomes a problem.
 What are consciousness, pain, yellow, intention, matter, quarks, gravity etc.?
 I doubt that any normal person has ever experienced a fundamental change in their interactions with people or their decision-making processes due to their thinking about choice.
 This shows that there is something strange about such questions.
 Wittgenstein shows that the language games are different.
-There are games for language connected with the cognitive templates for Decisions, or seeing colors etc., and thinking philosophically is operating them in decoupled mode.
+There are games for language connected with the cognitive templates for decisions, or seeing colors etc., and thinking philosophically is typically using the words in the wrong context or without any clear context (one can call this decoupled), so without clear COS (meaning).

-Decoupled modes permit thinking about the past, planning for the future, guessing the mental states of others, etc., but if one takes the results in the wrong way and starts to think ''John will try to steal my wallet'', rather than just imagining that John might do it, confusion enters and those who cannot turn off the decoupled mode or distinguish it from coupled mode, enter the realm of pathology.
-Some aspects of schizophrenia and other mental illness might be seen this way--they lose control of which mode they are in, e.g., not being able to see the difference between the motives people have and the motives they might have.
+Decoupled modes permit thinking about the past, planning for the future, guessing the mental states of others, etc., but if one takes the results in the wrong way and starts to think 'John will try to steal my wallet', rather than just imagining that John might do it, confusion enters and those who cannot turn off the decoupled mode or distinguish it from coupled mode, enter the realm of pathology.
+Some aspects of schizophrenia and other mental illness might be seen this way--they lose control of which mode they are in, e.g., not being able to see the difference between the motives people have and the motives they might have, between one language game and another.

-One can then see much of the philosophizing people do as operating in these decoupled modes but failing to be able to keep in front of them the differences from the normal mode.
+One can then see much of the philosophizing people do as operating in these decoupled (counterfactual) modes, but failing to be able to keep in front of them the differences from the normal mode.
 Normal mode-e.g., what is that lion doing-- was undoubtedly the first one evolved and decoupled modes--what did that lion do last time or what does he intend to do next--evolved later.
 This was probably never a problem for animals--any animal that spent too much time worrying about what might happen would not be very successful contributing to the gene pool.

 It is interesting to speculate that only when humans developed culture and began degenerating genetically, could large numbers of people survive with genes that led them to spend alot of time in decoupled modes.
-Hence, we have philosophy and this book, which is mostly about running the decision templates in decoupled mode where there are no real consequences except earning royalties for putting the results in a book for other people to use to run their engines indecoupled mode.
-Let us alter

-Wittgenstein's quote to read: ''As long as there continues to be a verb 'to decide' that looks as if it functions in the same way as 'to eat' and 'to drink', as long as we continue to talk of freedom of action, of saying I wish I had done otherwise, etc., etc., people will keep stumbling over the same puzzling difficulties and find themselves staring at something which no explanation seems capable of clearing up.''
+Hence, we have philosophy and this book, which is mostly about running the decision templates in decoupled mode where there are no real consequences except earning royalties for putting the results in a book for other people to use to run their engines in decoupled mode.
+Let us alter Wittgenstein's quote to read: 'As long as there continues to be a verb 'to decide' that looks as if it functions in the same way as 'to eat' and 'to drink', as long as we continue to talk of freedom of action, of saying I wish I had done otherwise, etc., etc., people will keep stumbling over the same puzzling difficulties and find themselves staring at something which no explanation seems capable of clearing up.''